ezmiller/humanscode/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

 functions that would return a scalar value act as aggregator functions, as seen above.

-Functions that would return a new column, allow the user to specify a target column to be added to the dataset, as in this example where we first use the method above to add a column with the mean back to
+Functions that would return a new column allow the user to specify a target column to be added to the dataset, as in this example where we first use the method above to add a column with the mean back to
 stocks: